urbit/developers.urbit.org/content/guides/core/environment.md

 fail to parse Windows-style line endings (CRLF).
 Make sure your editor is set to use LF for line endings, especially if you're developing on Windows.

-#### Atom

-Atom is free and open-source and runs on all major operating systems.
-It is available [here](https://atom.io/).
-A package for Hoon support is maintained by Tlon and may be obtained using the package manager within the editor by searching for `Hoon`.

 #### Sublime Text

 Sublime Text is closed-source, but may be downloaded for free and there is no